pandeynadia/nadia/readme.md

 ## DH 150 Assignment01: Heuristic Evaluation by Nadia Pandey

+## I want to contribute to the community of inexperienced tecnological users in gaming and/or music application who cannot afford to buy application or music in the application.
+I want to help phone applications explored on this page be more simple and easy to use for everyday users.

 ## App #1: Magic Piano Tiles 4: Pop Songs

 ### Motivation: